SumonRayy/ping-pong-go/README.md

 - Exposes a `/health` endpoint to report its health status.
 - Automatically calls its own health endpoint after successful pings.
 - Fully configurable via environment variables or `.env` files.
+- Supports custom headers for ping requests.
+- Includes a retry mechanism for failed pings.
+- Provides a local test server for easy testing.
+- Command-line flags for overriding environment variables.

 ---